butaixianran/snowflake/README.md

 ### ID Format
 By default, the ID format follows the original Twitter snowflake format.
 * The ID as a whole is a 63 bit integer stored in an int64
-* 41 bits are used to store a timestamp with millisecond precision, using a custom epoch.
+* 43 bits are used to store a timestamp with millisecond precision, using a custom epoch.
+* 5 bits are used to store a idc id - a range from 0 through 31.
-* 10 bits are used to store a node id - a range from 0 through 1023.
+* 7 bits are used to store a node id - a range from 0 through 127.
-* 12 bits are used to store a sequence number - a range from 0 through 4095.
+* 8 bits are used to store a sequence number - a range from 0 through 255.

 ### Custom Format
-You can alter the number of bits used for the node id and step number (sequence) by setting the snowflake.NodeBits and snowflake.StepBits values.
-Remember that There is a maximum of 22 bits available that can be shared between these two values.
-You do not have to use all 22 bits.
+You can alter the number of bits used for the idc id, node id and step number (sequence) by setting the snowflake.IDCBits snowflake.NodeBits and snowflake.StepBits values.
+For now, there is a maximum of 20 bits available that can be shared between these two values.
+You can change that.

 ### Custom Epoch
 By default this package uses the Twitter Epoch of 1288834974657 or Nov 04 2010 01:42:54.
+I updated it to 1612562862000 or 2021-02-06 06:07:42 in milliseconds.
 You can set your own epoch value by setting snowflake.Epoch to a time in milliseconds to use as the epoch.